GeoMOER/moer-mpg-data-analysis/docs/index.md

 # Preparation and prerequisites

-The courses assumes basic knowledge and skills in geo-information science.
+The course assumes basic knowledge and skills in R and geo-information science.